The University has three possible graduation dates each year:

 Apply to graduate on Webcat (Student Records> Graduation> Apply to Graduate) by following these steps

 You may view your application to graduate on Webcat (Student Records> Graduation> View Application to Graduate) at any time after you file it.

 Once you have applied to graduate on Webcat you will not be able to change your intended date of graduation in Webcat.
-If you need to change your intended graduation date, please contact the Academic Advising Office.
+If you need to change your intended graduation date, please contact the Registration Office.

 Roughly four weeks after the date of graduation, check your Academic Transcript on Webcat (Student Records> Transcript> Academic Transcript) and look at DEGREES AWARDED.
 When you see the “Degree Date” has the date of your graduation, you will know that you are graduated.
 If you do not see a date of graduation then our office has most likely been in touch with you to resolve the situation.

 Below are the most common problems students encounter at graduation time.
 This is not an exhaustive list but it is intended to help you monitor your own progress toward graduation.
 Always check with your faculty advisor or the Academic Advising Office if you have questions.

 1. Total number of credits.
 Students need 64 credits in the associate degree and 128 in the bachelor degree.
 This can sometimes confuse transfer students.
 UNH accepts credits from other schools as they appear on the transcript.
 In other words, we do not take a three credit course from another school and increase it to four credits.